Unveiling and Mitigating Bias in Large Language Model Recommendations: A Path to Fairness: Numerical Results

-While we have described an example with FQ-(4), the other FQs also exhibit significant bias depending on the contexts in the prompts.
-We have observed major changes in the bias metrics from the corresponding CLG to the CBG cases.
+While we describe an example with FQ-(4), the other FQs also show notable context-dependent biases, with significant shifts in bias metrics from CLG to CBG cases..
 For example, in FQ-(3), SPD value has increased from $0.267$ (CLG) to $0.89$ (CBG), which is caused by the presence of the context on whether the corresponding person is affluent or impoverished.
-In FQ-(1), EOD value has increased from $0.76$ (CLG) to $0.87$ (CBG) because of the context.
+In FQ-(1), the EOD value has increased from $0.76$ (CLG) to $0.87$ (CBG) because of the context.
+Similarly in FQ-(7), the DI value has decreased from $0.62$ (CLG) to $0.13$ (CBG) depending on the context of the region in which an individual resides.
+In general, our findings indicate that the addition of context tends to reduce fairness: this result is expected as CBG offers a finer level of granularity compared to CLG.